 Get inspiration in our article: How to collect SMS permissions.

-Black Friday: How to use your SMS lists effectively
+Black Friday: How to use your mobile lists effectively

-Of course, you don't want your SMS list to grow and then be forgotten until Black Friday.
+Of course, you don't want your SMS/RCS list to grow and then be forgotten until Black Friday.

 When you establish a relationship with recipients from the moment you collect their permission, you increase the chances of them remembering you and your product on Black Friday.
 It's also a great opportunity to create buzz around your Black Friday campaign before the campaign actually kicks off.

-You can use SMS automation to ensure that everyone on your SMS list is warmly welcomed by you and your organisation with an automatic welcome flow.
+You can use automation to ensure that everyone on your list is warmly welcomed by you and your organisation with an automated welcome flow.

 In addition to creating a welcome flow, you can work with a lost basket and a cross-sell flow that will not only enhance your everyday marketing efforts, but will also help increase your conversions when the busy Black Friday traffic hits your webshop.